pgragnic/DataEngineering/Data pipelines/Project/readme.md

 ## ETL-Process

-The ETL process id managed by Airflow (<https://airflow.apache.org/>)
+The ETL process is managed by Airflow (<https://airflow.apache.org/>)

 Schema of the Airflow DAG:
 ![DAG](images/dag.png?raw=true)